blentley/ForecastingElectricityDemand/README.md

 I started off by developing a predictive model of energy demand, where I only used historical demand as a predictor.
 This would set a reference point for performance before I included temperature as a second predictor.

 I also wanted try alternative methods of predictions to understand how capable (or limited) the LSTM might be.
 Each model makes a prediction of the next period, however I used three different methods of making subsequent predictions.
 These are best illustrated with some simple, visual examples below.

+To understand the colour scheme:
++ Data enclosed by green borders are predictors
++ Data enclosed by blue borders predictions to be made
++ I've also left predictions that become predictors in blue text

 #### Adding dimensions
 The examples below begin by illustrating a scenario where demand was the only input into making predictions.
 To further complicate matters, air temperature will be introduced as an additional dimension and the end of each method.
 This is where I spent the most time trying to get my head around a multi-dimensional space, so I hope these are helpful.